Business Letter Format – Structure, Templates, Examples

 It’s important to go over your letter once you have completed it to check for any errors, such as misspellings, punctuation, and grammatical errors.
 A letter can be well presented but be dismissed if it is full of errors.
 It’s a good idea to have one other person proofread your letter as well, just to be certain nothing has been missed.

-Personal Pronouns
+Personal pronouns

-Even formal business letters make use of personal pronouns.
+Even formal document make use of personal pronouns.
 It is, after all, correspondence between two individuals.
 Be sure to use personal pronouns when you are referring to yourself or the recipient in the entirety of your letter: I am contacting you in regards to, We appreciate your kind consideration.
 You should always refer to yourself as “I,” the recipient as “you,” and the company or organization as “we”.

-Letter Length
+Letter length

-Getting to the Point
+Getting to the point

 As mentioned above, time is precious in business.
 No one has time to try and decipher what your letter is about.
 Don’t assume the recipient will be able to read between the lines.
 You want to use a direct approach and take care not to stray from the point of the topic of your letter.
 Don’t use generalizations or be vague and be sure to state exactly what it is you are needing or expecting of the recipient.